claudivanmoreira/flutter-enviroment-config/README.md

 [!]
 Connected device
     !
 No devices available
 ```
+:rotating_light: The above command reports that the Android SDK installation was not found.
+Let's install it now.

 ## 3. Intall Android SDK Manager

 1. Clique [here](https://developer.android.com/studio) and scroll to section "Command line tools only" and download the linux version
 2. Create folder _/home/your-usernmae/Documents/DevZone/Tools/android-sdk_
-3. Extract folder in downloaded .zip, rename folder cmdline-tools to _adnroid-sdk_ and copy to _/home/your-usernmae/Documents/DevZone/Tools_
+3. Extract folder in downloaded .zip, and copy your content to directory _/home/your-usernmae/Documents/DevZone/Tools/android-sdk/cmdline-tools/latest
 4. Setup enviroment variables to get access to sdkmanager CLI from terminal:

 ```javascript